Tunnel Transports

 The current rstream client transport implementations support TLS and QUIC for agent-to-engine connectivity.

 QUIC typically provides better behavior on unstable networks and for datagram-heavy workloads.
-TLS is widely compatible and less likely to be blocked in restrictive environments.
+TLS remains the most broadly compatible path and is less likely to be blocked in restrictive environments.

 Transport configuration

-The CLI and SDKs support transport configuration that affects how the agent reaches the engine.
-This includes binding to a specific local address or network interface, forcing IPv4 or IPv6, overriding DNS resolution for engine hostname lookup, enabling multipath TCP when supported by the host, and routing through an HTTP CONNECT proxy with optional proxy authentication.
+The CLI configuration file and SDKs support transport configuration that affects how the agent reaches the engine.
+This includes binding to a specific local address or network interface, forcing IPv4 or IPv6, overriding DNS resolution for engine hostname lookup, enabling multipath TCP when supported by the host, routing through an HTTP CONNECT proxy with optional proxy authentication, and selecting QUIC as the tunnel transport where supported.

 transport: